softarc-consulting/sheriff/README.md

 };
 ```

+With "domain:_" and "type:_", we have two dimensions which allows us to define the following rules:

-If modules of the same domains can access each other and if a module of type feature can access type data but not the other way around, the `depRules` in the config would have these values.
+1. A module can only depend on modules of the same domain
+2. A module of "type:feature" can depend on "type:data" but not the other way around
+3. "root" can depend on a module of "type:feature" and both domains.

 ```typescript
 import { SheriffConfig } from '@softarc/sheriff-core';